dbt-labs/docs.getdbt.com/website/blog/dbt-tutorials/2021-11-23-how-to-upgrade-dbt-versions.md

 The easiest migrations are those that someone else did for you.
 By installing an updated package, you'll get rid of a host of errors immediately.

-ℹ️ As hinted at above, most packages have an upper bound of dbt version compatibility as well as a lower bound.
+>ℹ️ As hinted at above, most packages have an upper bound of dbt version compatibility as well as a lower bound.
 Treating future versions of dbt Core as incompatible with a package until proven otherwise is a defensive approach common prior to dbt Core v1.0's release.
 Once the API stabilises in v1.0, the upper boundaries will be able to loosen, making upgrades easier.

 In this case, our example project probably has dbt 0.3.0 installed.
 By reviewing the [dbt-utils x dbt-core compatibility matrix](https://docs.google.com/spreadsheets/d/1RoDdC69auAtrwiqmkRsgcFdZ3MdNpeKcJrWkmEpXVIs/edit#gid=0), we see that both 0.4.1 and 0.5.1 are compatible with dbt Core v.0.17.2.
 The same principles apply for packages as dbt Core versions - install the latest patch release, and don't jump too far ahead in one go.
 Since there are no breaking changes in 0.4.x, we can safely move to 0.5.1.

-⚠️ Remember to run [dbt clean](https://docs.getdbt.com/reference/commands/clean) and [dbt deps](https://docs.getdbt.com/reference/commands/deps) after updating your packages.yml file!
+>⚠️ Remember to run [`dbt clean`](https://docs.getdbt.com/reference/commands/clean) and [`dbt deps`](https://docs.getdbt.com/reference/commands/deps) after updating your `packages.yml` file!

 ### Step 5b.
 Fix errors, then warnings

 Obviously, errors that stop you from running your dbt project at all are the most important to deal with.
 Let's assume that our project used a too-broadly-scoped variable in a macro file, support for which was removed in v0.17.
 The [migration guide explains what to do instead](https://docs.getdbt.com/docs/guides/migration-guide/upgrading-to-0-17-0#macros-no-longer-see-variables-defined-outside-of-macro-blocks), and it's a pretty straightforward fix.

 Once your errors are out of the way, have a look at warnings.
-For example, 0.17 introduced config-version: 2 to dbt_project.yml.
+For example, 0.17 introduced `config-version: 2` to `dbt_project.yml`.
 Although it's backwards compatible for now, we know that support for the old version will be removed in a future version of dbt so we might as well deal with it now.
 Again, the migration guide explains [what we need to do](https://docs.getdbt.com/docs/guides/migration-guide/upgrading-to-0-17-0#upgrading-instructions), and how to take full advantage of the new functionality in the future.

 ### Stay focused

-It might be tempting to update all of your whatever.yml files to use the new syntax, or totally rewrite an old macro that depended on a broadly scoped variable "while you're there".
+It might be tempting to update all of your `whatever.yml` files to use the new syntax, or totally rewrite an old macro that depended on a broadly scoped variable "while you're there".
 Suppress this urge!
 The primary goal is to get everything upgraded more or less in-place.
 As you come across things that could be done in a more elegant fashion, make a note to come back to them at the end of your migration journey.

 You want to make your code review as easy as possible when the time comes to merge your work back into the main branch.
 Combining refactors with compatibility updates is a sure-fire way to confuse your reviewer.
 For more discussion on this topic, check out the Netlify team's writeup of [moving from one warehouse to another](https://www.netlify.com/blog/2021/08/10/how-the-netlify-data-team-migrated-from-databricks-to-snowflake/) which touches on the same principles.

 ### Step 5c.
 Rinse and repeat

 This part of the process is an iterative loop.
 As you fix each error, run dbt compile again to identify any new issues.
-For example, until you upgrade dbt-utils from 0.3.0 to 0.5.1, your project won't even start to compile because of the require-dbt-version mismatch.
+For example, until you upgrade dbt-utils from 0.3.0 to 0.5.1, your project won't even start to compile because of the `require-dbt-version` mismatch.
 Once that's fixed, new issues might appear.

 ## Step 6.
 Test and review

 Key principles:

-* Complete a full dbt run and dbt test.
+* Complete a full `dbt run` and `dbt test`.

 * Update your CI job's dbt version.